ImageMagick/Usage-Markdown/color_mods/index.md

 In this particular case, it used the default '`Bilinear`' setting that just links each colored pixel together with linear line segments.

 Different "`-interpolate`" settings generate different levels of smoothing of the colors when using a very small color LUT.
-Here for example I show a various type of interpolated smoothing of the LUT colors.
+Here, for example, I show various types of interpolated smoothing of the LUT colors.

 ~~~
 convert gray_image.jpg  gradient_levels.png \